Carmen Rubio: Tough, Tested, & Ready to Lead

 On Investing in the Green Economy and Jobs:

-5.)
-Recommit the city to protecting, restoring and increasing access to the Willamette River, complete work to establish a Clean Industry HUB in Portland that will foster circular economic practices and carbon reduction in the industrial sector and make sure that the Portland Clean Energy Fund delivers on the $30 million in green workforce development investments.
+- Complete work to establish a Clean Industry HUB in Portland to foster circular economic practices and carbon reduction in the industrial sector